voho/bloomfeld/README.md

 - *FALSE* = element is not in the set (always correct)

 In other words: you can say for certain that an element is NOT in the set, but you cannot say for sure that element REALLY IS in the set.
-That is the limitation of Bloom Filter.
+That is the limitation of a Bloom filter.
 It still has very nice use cases though!

 ### Put elements in filter